Tags Archives: Multidisciplinary care

 image

 Sharp.
 Stabbing.
 Burning.
 Throbbing.
 Aching.
 All these adjectives have been used to describe endometriosis pain.
 Endometriosis is a condition that, for some women, can cause excruciating uterus pain.
 Some describe it as feeling like their insides are being pulled out of their bodies.
-Even worse – pain medication doesn’t cut through or provide relief for many patients with this condition.
+Even worse – endometriosis pain medication doesn’t cut through or provide relief for many patients with this condition.
 Therefore, an endometriosis diagnosis can be very serious and life-changing news.

 Our commitment to our patients runs deep, and our mission is to help patients with endometriosis pain and other complications find the skilled doctors they need.